v3ctr0n/Cyber-Apocalypse-2023-Writeups/rev_hunting_license/tutorial_second_part.md

 ```
 All three passwords can be found with ltrace easily.
 It seems the third password has undergone a XOR encryption, and we need to find the XOR key, which
 ltrace didn't provide us with.
-For that question to be answered we need to head back to gdb (or your preffered decompiler/debugger).
+For that question to be answered we need to head back to gdb (or your preferred decompiler/debugger).

 ```
 gdb ./license